IVRPowers/blog/content/post/products/meeting-point-2022.md

 -------
 ###### Photo source: Interactive Powers Creative Commons

-#	Allow your Agents to make Simple, Private and Secure Multi-peers Video Meetings.
+#	Enable Agents to make Simple, Private and Secure Multi-peers Video Meetings.
 ---

  The **Cobrowsing** humanises the online sales and support experience, enabling your contact center agents to interact with your customers and assist them via a shared browser.
 Thanks to the use of the Cobrowsing, the communication becomes far more natural, effective, and efficient, bringing the customer-agent exchange closer to that of an in-store, in-person interaction.